kimkimani/guruspedia/content/articles/how-to-minimize-docker-mages/index.md

 Ensuring you have light Docker images speeds up the build and deployment of your Docker containers.
 There are approaches you can add while building the docker image to reduce its size without affecting performance.
 This article will teach you the best strategies and tips for slimming down Docker images and reducing their size.
 So, if you're looking for an easier way to manage your Docker images, this guide is for you!
 <!--more-->

 Docker images allow you to easily deploy your applications to different infrastructures such as Kubernetes clusters, Cloud platforms and CI/CD pipelines.
 The size of these docker images matters when deploying and managing your applications.
 A large image imposes restrictions that necessitate enlarging storage capacity, resulting in expenses.
-The size of your application’s Docker image impacts critical aspects such as performance, scalability, portability, and the [potential for security vulnerabilities](https://developers.redhat.com/blog/2016/03/09/more-about-docker-images-size) to arise.
+The size of your application’s Docker image impacts critical aspects such as performance, scalability, portability, and the [potential for security vulnerabilities](https://developers.redhat.com/blog/2016/03/09/more-about-docker-images-size) to arise telling you you need to compress your Docker image.

 Building and pushing large Docker images to a registry such as [DockerHub](https://www.docker.com/products/docker-hub/) and [ECR](https://aws.amazon.com/ecr/) requires a significant amount of time.
 Additionally, a large image also slows downloads whenever you need to pull the application image from the registry resulting in increased time to build and deploy your application.
 Lets dive in and learn the best strategies to slim Docker images and how to use them to reduce Docker image size